rwstauner/jirazzz/README.md

 ## Pronunciation

-Who cares.
+It's a combination of "jira" and "💤" (it's a "rest" client).
-Call it "jira Z" or "jira Z's".
+I call it "jira Z's".
-I usually just say "jiras" in my head.

 ## Development